emmercm/www/src/projects.md

 ## [metalsmith-uncss-2](https://github.com/emmercm/metalsmith-uncss-2)

-A plugin to run the [UnCSS](https://github.com/uncss/uncss) unused CSS remover.
+A plugin to run the [UnCSS](https://github.com/uncss/uncss) unused CSS remover on source files.

 # <i class="fab fa-raspberry-pi"></i> Raspberry Pi Tools

-I have written a number of Bash scripts for Raspberry Pis to automate the building of some kernel and driver code.
+I have written a number of Bash scripts for Raspberry Pi to automate building and installing kernels and drivers from source.

 ## [rpi-kernel](https://github.com/emmercm/rpi-kernel)